yunkunrao/tendermint.com/content/intro/getting-started/first-abci-app.md

-# First TMSP App
+# First ABCI App

 ## A First Example

 Make sure you [have Go installed](https://golang.org/doc/install) and [put `$GOPATH/bin` in your `$PATH`](https://github.com/tendermint/tendermint/wiki/Setting-GOPATH).

-Next, install the `tmsp-cli` tool and example applications:
+Next, install the `abci-cli` tool and example applications:

 ```
-go get -u github.com/tendermint/tmsp/cmd/...
+go get -u github.com/tendermint/abci/cmd/...
 ```

-Now run `tmsp-cli --help` to see the list of commands:
+Now run `abci-cli --help` to see the list of commands:

 ```
 COMMANDS:
-   batch        Run a batch of TMSP commands against an application
+   batch        Run a batch of ABCI commands against an application
    console      Start an interactive console for multiple commands
    echo         Have the application echo a message
    info         Get some info about the application